natsu-anon/STOWAWAY/README.md

 8. Humans dm the bot `about` to find out more w/ link to repo

 And in general I need to check out v8 options to see what'd I should bake into the executables

+## Donations
+ＳＴＯＷＡＷＡＹ is [FLOSS](https://www.gnu.org/philosophy/floss-and-foss.en.html) (Free/Libre, and Open Source Software) because I wouldn't trust any encryption service that requires payment and doesn't allow me to view the source code, so why would I make others?
+So, if you like what's going on here and have some money burning a hole in your pocket, here's how you can donate.
+- BTC wallet: bc1q9c4cy76wpe84tcxftjw9k7wmshdndf32npkgg3
+- ETH wallet: 0x6C5e469C3df5aB4A9c147E79c3a7a1356fa250A5
+- DOGE wallet: DS87ZXf2vXoUQmy3Wr5nNNNSiSGM55uGJs

+If you want to donate via PayPal, click the Sponsor button up top (yes, the [Ko-fi](https://ko-fi.com/natsusoft) button)!

 ## License
 [Do What the Fuck You Want to Public License](http://www.wtfpl.net/)(version 2 or any later version).
 Please take a look at the [LICENSE](LICENSE) file for more information.